top of page

 Neurons associated with stress that are continuously firing, end up staying connected in these learned pathways.
 Neuroplasticity is an incredible thing to understand and take seriously.
 My DUTCH hormone test (something I highly recommend elusive patients like me to take) kept saying "HPA axis dysfunction" all over the place.
 This is the Hypothalamus-Pituitary-Adrenal axis in the body that works as a cascade of physiological events.
 The 'H' signals the 'P' signals the 'A' to make hormones like adrenalin and cortisol in times of wakefullness and stress.
 Mine was stuck on ON.
 No matter what I would try to remedy the problem, no matter how relaxed I felt, my physical brain was molded and wired to be in stress mode.
 This, Dr. Petrie said, is what makes me a perfect candidate for the VNS implant.

-As I wait for this incredible life-changing surgery, I was approved for the best test to see exactly what's wrong with my cardiopulmonary system.
+As I wait for this incredible life-changing surgery, I was approved for the best test to see exactly what's wrong with my really bad fatigue.
 What weird timing, right???!
 After everything, medical science has finally found a way to properly evaluate me.
 This is the invasive cardiopulmonary exercise test (iCPET).
 It, I firmly believe, is the last (major) test available & the last diagnostic test I will ever need!
 It is scheduled 2 weeks after surgery.
 Yikes.
 But it's the end of the year, insurance policies don't last forever, and this is the first time I'm able to take it!
 I never had good insurance like I do now.
 I also had to fight tooth and nail for this, going through an appeal process, accidentally being put on a plan I never signed up for, and a bunch of other mishaps.
 This, I believe, was the test my first immunologist had in mind for me to take.
 Unfortunately, patients have to go through a process of taking lower-tier tests first.
 It makes sense.
 The cardiopulmonologist who oversaw my metabolic stress test informed me about this test and where to take it.
 I will say, some of the most asshole doctors I've ever had sure know how to refer patients to the best places.
 This test in the town next to me would cost $63,000 today, as they don't take this insurance.
 In Massachusetts General Hospital, this would cost $40,000 without insurance.
 Im extremely fortunate that my price quote is $0 with this insurance!
 They accept it in-network.

 I will have the iCPET test done at Massachusetts General Hospital!